nbar185-maker/making-journal/journal-pages/week-11.md

 *The blue support trees are actual 3D printing support structures.
 Initially, the artefact was intended to include real trees to represent the environmental setting.
 However, I realised that the larger materials collected from my dataset resembled trees and naturally acted as a support system themselves.
 This was successfully incorporated into the design, helping to represent a future built on stronger support through the reuse of discarded materials.*

+*As I was piecing together my artefact, what surprised me most was the number of different ways I could arrange the work while still visualising the same dataset and communicating a similar message.
+This remided me the importance of experimentation.
+I experimented with the methods of laying my works and creating while remaining resourceful and conscious of the amount of material being used.*

 ## AI Usage Statement

 *This work was completed without the help of any AI tools.*